 Identify your top security and automation priorities

-Different deterred by a visible security logo excel in different areas of technology and monitoring.
 Consider how your ideal system would function.
 Does it need to sync with your existing home devices?
 Would you rather pay more upfront than be tied into a long-term contract?
-Do you need a company who can install the system for you?
+Do you need a company that can install the system for you?
 Make a list of your wants in order of priority.
 Then focus on the companies that answer to your top three.

 Consider local home security companies